 Our policy with regard to recruitment of overseas students is detailed in the separate International Undergraduate Admissions statement.

-* Please note that financial considerations and support apply only to UK applicants.
-Fees are higher for international students (those from outside the EU), and such students must be able to demonstrate that they can finance themselves for their entire course.
+* Please note that financial considerations and support apply only to UK/EU applicants .
+Fees are higher for international students (those from outside the EU, and from the Channel Islands and Isle of Man), and such students must be able to demonstrate in advance that they can finance themselves for their entire course without needing to undertake paid work.